Biblical Exegesis Paper Instructions

 do not often occur elsewhere in the gospel according to Matthew?

 - Step 4: Try writing the text in your own words.

 - As you do so, do you sense that your own theological positions are shaping how you

 understand the passage?
 If so, in what ways?

 - Step 5: Analyze sentence structures and syntactical relationships.

-- Is there meaning that grows out of the specific way the thoughts are constructed?
+- Is there meaning that grows out of the specific way the thoughts are expressed?

-- Step 6: Reflect on the grammar of the original language.
+- Step 6: Look at the grammar constructions used in the original language.

-- Do Greek scholars indicate that some phrases could be read differently if the grammar were
+- Do Greek scholars think some phrases could be read differently if the grammatical

 - Step 7: Examine key words used in the original Greek wording of the passage.